132-071 Ships Bell Clock Movement information now available on these tabs.

 Hermle Number Examples

 Below are some typical examples of the Hermle clock movement numbering system.
-If your clock numbers are similar to this, its made by Hermle.
+If the clock numbers are similar to this, it is made by Hermle.

 - 451-050 94cm

 - 351-050 55cm